apache/spark/docs/concepts.rst

 will then only pick up tasks wired to the specified queue(s).

-This can be useful if you need specialized workers, either from a ressource perpective (for say very lightweight tasks where one worker could take thousands of task without a problem), or from an environment perpective (you want a worker running from whithin the Spark cluster itself because it needs a very specific environment and secutiry rights).
+This can be useful if you need specialized workers, either from a resource perspective (for say very lightweight tasks where one worker could take thousands of task without a problem), or from an environment perspective (you want a worker running from within the Spark cluster itself because it needs a very specific environment and security rights).